Austroaeschna multipunctata

 known as the multi-spotted darner.

 It inhabits small mountain streams in southern New South Wales and eastern Victoria, Australia.

 Austroaeschna multipunctata is a very dark dragonfly with pale markings.

+Etymology

+The genus name Austroaeschna combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Aeshna, a genus of dragonflies.

+The species name multipunctata is derived from the Latin multus ("many"), punctum ("point" or "spot"), and the suffix -atus ("provided with"), referring to numerous yellow spots on the thorax and abdomen.